-One of the areas for college students that often needs a little “spring cleaning” is what researchers call “mindset,” or the way someone views learning and the struggles that can accompany studying something difficult.
+As students reflect on the past semester, or get ready to start a new academic year, an area they may need help with is what researchers call “mindset,” or the way someone views learning and the struggles that can accompany doing something hard.

-As a college professor and parent, there is not a day that goes by that I don’t hear a student (or my own kid!) express concern about the challenges they face.
-It’s their response to the challenges, or their mindset, that can help them overcome and learn from the challenges they will face throughout life.
-Some students may need a little help clearing out the cobwebs of doubt about their abilities.
+As a college professor and parent, a day doesn't go by that I don’t hear a student (or my own kid!) express concern about the challenges they face.
+It’s their response to the challenges — their mindset — that can help them overcome self-doubt and difficulty and grow as learners throughout life.

 Carol Dweck, a psychology professor at Stanford who has spent decades studying what makes some people more successful than others, calls the belief that everyone can improve a skill with hard work and focus “growth mindset.”
 You may be familiar with growth mindset and its counterpart “fixed mindset,” which is the belief that talent or intelligence is inborn and there’s nothing one can do to improve it.